-8. Theft, Damage, or Unauthorized Use
+9. Theft, Damage or Unauthorized Use

-- · Possessing stolen property;

-- Defacing, disfiguring, damaging, or destroying public or private property;

-- Stealing any item of tangible or intangible public or private property;
+- · Possessing stolen property; - Defacing, disfiguring, damaging, or destroying public or private property; - Stealing any item of tangible or intangible public or private property;

-- Lifting, taking or acquiring possession

-of, without permission, of any academic

-material (tests, information, research

-papers, notes, books, periodicals,

-etc.) from a member of the College

-community (including the theft of

-instructors' or other students' books and/

-or material for resale to the Bookstore);
+Lifting, taking or acquiring, without permission, possession of any academic material (tests, information, research papers, notes, books, periodicals, etc.) from a member of the College community (including the theft of instructors' or other students' books and/ or material for resale to the Bookstore);

-- Unauthorized access to or misuse of College computers, computing programs or service and/or failure to comply with Victoria College Computer Use Regulations;
+Unauthorized access to or misuse of College computers, computing programs or service and/or failure to comply with Victoria College Computer Use Regulations.

-Unauthorized Entry, Possession, or Use
+10. Unauthorized Entry, Possession, or Use

-Unauthorized entry or use of College facilities in violation of College policies or regulations or in violation of local, state or federal law;
+• Unauthorized entry or use of College facilities in violation of College policies or regulations or in violation of local, state or federal law.
+Facilities in violation of College policies or regulations or in violation of local, state or federal law.

-10. Violation of Federal, State, or Local Law
+11. Violation of Federal, State or Local Law

-- The threat or commission of physical violence against any person; - The commission of acts which constitute a violation of local, state or federal law, which interfere with, are detrimental to, or incompatible with the College's educational mission as set forth in its mission statement, policies, rules and regulations;
+• The threat or commission of physical violence against any person;

+• The commission of acts which constitute a violation of local, state or federal law, which interfere with, are detrimental to, or incompatible with the College's educational mission, as set forth in the mission statement, policies, rules and regulations.

-11. Violation of Published College Policies, Rules, or Regulations
+12. Violation of Published College Policies, Rules, or Regulations

-Acts of misconduct which interfere with, are detrimental to, or incompatible with, the College's educational mission, as set forth in its mission statement, policies, rules and regulations.
+• Acts of misconduct which interfere with, are detrimental to, or incompatible with, the College's educational mission, as set forth in its mission statement, policies, rules and regulations.

-Special Notice Regarding Non-Academic Misconduct and Local, State, and Federal Law Enforcement Authorities
+Special Notice Regarding Non-Academic Misconduct and Local, State and Federal Law Enforcement Authorities

-In addition to the acts of misconduct specified herein, the minimum standards of individual conduct required by local, State and Federal penal statutes are both expected and required of every student attending the College.
+In addition to the acts of misconduct specified herein, the minimum standards of individual conduct required by local.
+State and Federal penal statutes are both expected and required of every student attending the College.
 Students may be disciplined by the College for violating any such standards of conduct on the campus or off of the campus in any of the following situations: when the incident occurs in connection with an institutionoriented activity, or when the incident has a substantial connection to the interests of the College in maintaining an orderly educational process, even if the student is or may be penalized by government authorities for the same act.
-A student who admits to, or is found to have engaged in, conduct prohibited by these standards, as determined through the College investigation and appeal process, may be subject to discipline, even if no charges are brought by the government, or if the student enters a plea bargain, or if the student is granted deferred adjudication.
+A student who admits to, or is found to have engaged in, conduct prohibited by these standards as determined through the College investigation and appeal process, may be subject to discipline, even if no charges are brought by the government, or if the student enters a plea bargain, or if the student is granted deferred adjudication.